-When you’re looking to buy a sunscreen - there are physical sunscreens and then you have mineral sunscreens like zinc oxide sunscreen.
+When you’re looking to buy a sunscreen - there are physical sunscreens and then you have mineral sunscreens in India like zinc oxide sunscreen.
 More on that in this post.

 Broadly most sunscreens in the market have a combination of physical and chemical filters.
 Chemical filters react with the surface of the skin and reduce the effect of any UV damage.
 Physical filters on the other hand act as a physical barrier between your skin and the sun, reflecting the rays off your skin.
 Physical sunscreens have Zinc or Titanium Oxide as a key ingredient in them.
 Today, we’re going to dive deeper into an ingredient present in sunscreens called Zinc Oxide.
 Here’s everything you need to know about zinc oxide sunscreens.